Skip to content

 This simple pasta dish is packed with flavor without a lot of ingredients.
 You cook the asparagus in simmered tomatoes, chicken broth, and white wine before adding in the cooked pasta and shrimp.
 Use deveined and peeled shrimp to make things even easier on yourself.

 This vegan pasta recipe would be great to take on a picnic.
-It’s highly shareable, and would be great cold.
+It’s highly shareable and would be great cold.
 So what’s in it?
-There’s chickpeas for added protein, and tons of spring vegetables like radishes, asparagus, and peas.
-The lemon dressing is the star of the recipe, and includes both lemon juice and zest, Dijon mustard, a little agave sweetener, shallot, and a neutral oil like avocado.
+There are chickpeas for added protein, and tons of spring vegetables like radishes, asparagus, and peas.
+The lemon dressing is the star of the recipe and includes both lemon juice and zest, Dijon mustard, a little agave sweetener, shallot, and a neutral oil like avocado.

 Cooks like to ooh and ahh over peas and asparagus when April hits, but I think fava beans deserve some recognition!
 Yes, they can be a little bit tedious to prepare (you have to shell them, after all), but they add a particular texture and freshness to whatever they’re in.
 I also love the creamy cashew sauce in this recipe.
 It mimics a traditional cream sauce, but you get the punch from the mustard, lemon, and miso.